Yakubu Itua

 Justice Yakubu Itua (October 9, 1941 – August 8, 2006) was a Nigerian jurist and formal member of the federal House of Representatives in 1983.
-He was appointed a judge in the Edo state judiciary in 1999, by the then military governor of Edo state, Navy Captain Anthony Onyearugbulem with recommendation by the National Judiciary commission.
+He was appointed a judge in the Edo state judiciary in 1999, by the then military governor of Edo state, Navy Captain Anthony Onyearugbulem with recommendation by the National Judiciary commission, married to his beautiful wife miss Sanni yinka eucharia at age 46, died at age 65.he was the pioneer of constitutional and legal law right to less privilege persons across the nation.

 Early life and education

 Itua was born in Ewu a small town in Esan Central local government area of present-day Edo state.
 He attended St Patric's college Asaba Delta state.

 for his secondary school education.
 He briefly worked with the Nigerian Institute Of Oil Palm Research Benin.